jtakayama/makahiki/vagrant/doc/vagrant_and_eclipse_readme.txt

 Prequisites: Remote Systems Explorer [OPTIONAL]
 -------------------------------------------------------------------------------
-These addons are only required if you plan to connect to the Vagrant virtual machine directly in Eclipse (see Section 3.0).
+These addons are only required if you plan to connect to the Vagrant virtual machine from within Eclipse (see Section 3.0).

 1. In the Help menu, select "Install New Software."
 2. For the "Work with:" dropdown menu, select the "releases" URL that matches